 Dual Faith Families: Kol Shalom Welcomes You!

 Kol Shalom welcomes all individuals and families to be a part of our community.
+We are especially pleased to welcome as members the non-Jewish spouse or partner of Kol Shalom members.
 We recognize that intermarried couples and their families face special challenges and we seek to make you feel welcome and comfortable in our synagogue.
 If you have questions, we have answers!

 I am not Jewish, but my partner is.
 Can we attend services together?